koenrane/KR-new-site/content/My research.md

 >
 > `append-still-easy`, but with noise generated by stochastic yellow spawners.
 >
-> <video autoplay mute loop playsinline alt="There are swarms of yellow spawners which randomly create yellow pellets, making it harder to pin down the impact of an action." type="video/webm"><source type="video/webm" src="https://assets.turntrout.com/static/images/posts/append_spawn_trajectories.webm"/></video>
+> <video autoplay muted loop playsinline alt="There are swarms of yellow spawners which randomly create yellow pellets, making it harder to pin down the impact of an action." type="video/webm"><source type="video/webm" src="https://assets.turntrout.com/static/images/posts/append_spawn_trajectories.webm"/></video>